CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 :math:`\Delta h_i` and :math:`\Delta h_s` are the thicknesses of ice and
 snow that melted, and :math:`F_{rain}` is the rainfall rate.
 Namelist parameters are set for the level-ice (``tr_pond_lvl``) parameterization;
-in the cesm and topo pond schemes the standard values of :math:`r_{max}` and :math:`r_{min}` are 0.7 and 0.15, respectively.
-For the sealvl pond parameterization, 100% of the melt water is added to the ponds (:math:`r = 1.0`) and runoff is handled by the macro-flaw drainage parameterization (see below).
+in the topo pond scheme the standard values of :math:`r_{max}` and :math:`r_{min}` are 0.7 and 0.15, respectively.
+For the sea-level pond parameterization, 100% of the melt water is added to the ponds (:math:`r = 1.0`) and runoff is handled by the macro-flaw drainage parameterization.

 Radiatively, the surface of an ice category is divided into fractions of snow, pond and bare ice.
 In these melt pond schemes, the actual pond